- FORR deprives railroads and shippers of their due process and statutory rights to a full hearing.

 FORR would not help small shippers.

-The STB argues that its proposal would provide what amounts to a “quick and dirty” option for railroad customers to bring “small” rate challenges.
+The STB argues that its proposal would provide a “quick and dirty” option for railroad customers to bring “small” rate challenges.
 The proposed rule, however, does not limit the FORR route to small shippers or even small disputes.
 Instead, the STB proposed to cap the available relief at $4 million per case, which large shippers are free to pursue.
 Nothing prevents large companies with abundant resources for litigation from bringing multiple FORR cases simultaneously.